Reem-ELardy/Medical-Extractor/README.md

 This project implements an intelligent, end-to-end pipeline that systematically converts unstructured medical data from clinical reports and notes into a structured format.
 It uses a multi-agent workflow powered by CrewAI to handle different aspects of the extraction process, enhanced with cutting-edge technologies for medical data processing and validation.
 Key Capabilities

--**Automated OCR Processing**: Convert scanned medical PDFs to machine-readable text -**Multi-Agent Orchestration**: Specialized AI agents for validation, formatting, and recommendations -**Medical Knowledge Validation**: RAG-based validation using UMLS and ChromaDB -**Real-time Medical Research**: Web scraping from Mayo Clinic and MedlinePlus -**Patient-Friendly Outputs**: Generate accessible explanations and recommendations -**Interactive Feedback Loop**: User-driven refinement and correction capabilities -**Cloud-Native Deployment**: Scalable Azure-based infrastructure
+- **Automated OCR Processing**: Convert scanned medical PDFs to machine-readable text
+- **Multi-Agent Orchestration**: Specialized AI agents for validation, formatting, and recommendations
+- **Medical Knowledge Validation**: RAG-based validation using UMLS and ChromaDB
+- **Real-time Medical Research**: Web scraping from Mayo Clinic and MedlinePlus
+- **Patient-Friendly Outputs**: Generate accessible explanations and recommendations
+- **Interactive Feedback Loop**: User-driven refinement and correction capabilities
+- **Cloud-Native Deployment**: Scalable Azure-based infrastructure

 ---